Because VA loans are administered by the Department of Veterans Affairs, some active duty service members may be unsure whether they are eligible.

-According to the VA Lender's Handbook, lenders are required to "identify service members who are within 12 months of release from active duty or end of contract term."
-The lender must determine the expiration date of the current enlistment and verify whether the VA loan applicant is reenlisting and is permitted to re-enlist.
-To accomplish this, the lender must get one or more of the following:
+VA lenders must determine the expiration date of the current enlistment and verify whether or not the VA loan applicant is re-enlisting.
+To accomplish this, lenders must get one or more of the following:

 - A statement from the service member that he or she intends to reenlist or extend his or her period of active duty to a date beyond the 12-month period.

 - If the borrower is not re-enlisting or extending the service commitment, verification of a valid offer of local civilian employment and/or verification of military retirement income following the release from active duty.
 This verification must include the date employment will begin, projected pay, etc.